biosmanager/unity-openvr-tracking/README.md

 1. Attach the `OVRT_Manager` script to a GameObject.
 2. Attach either `OVRT_TrackedObject` or `OVRT_BoundTrackedObject` to a GameObject you want to track.

 Bindings map the serial number of a tracked device to a string.
 Any bound tracked object with that string receives poses from the mapped tracked device.
+Bindings can be assigned by using the `Bindings` property of `OVRT_Manager`.

 OVRT can also use tracker bindings from SteamVR.
 See `steamvr.vrsettings` for the used binding strings.
+For example, the right shoulder role is called `TrackerRole_RightShoulder`.
+When a `OVRT_BoundTrackedObject` has this binding string set, it receives poses from the tracker that was assigned to the right shoulder in SteamVR.